renovate-bot/GoogleCloudPlatform-_-agentsmithy/README.md

 - "langgraph_prebuilt_agent"
 - "langgraph_vertex_ai_agent_engine_agent"    # use if using Agent Engine deployment e.g. `DEPLOY_TO_AGENT_ENGINE = True` in build.py
 - "llamaindex_agent"                          # can use with either Agent Engine or Cloud Run deployment
+- "vertex_ai_agent_framework_agent"           # can use with either Agent Engine or Cloud Run deployment

 **AGENT_FOUNDATION_MODEL:**
 - "gemini-2.0-pro-exp-02-05"